MADE

 Can I submit if I'm a first-time director or writer? +

 Yes.
 We don't require credits or experience.
 What we do require is a compelling script and honest answers to the three submission questions.
-A pitch deck is welcome but not required.
-Evidence of visual thinking — short films, photography, other work — can be referenced in your creative notes.
+Evidence of visual thinking - short films, photography, other work - can be referenced in your creative notes.

 What if the budget pool is lower than expected - can my film still get made? +